How to build a no-code task management system on WordPress

 Selecting a data source in GravityView

 Finally, under “Choose a View Type”, we’ll select the “Table” View Type.
 This layout option allows us to display Gravity Forms entries in a table format.
-This will be perfect for listing our tasks!
+This View type is ideal for a task management interface!

 The GravityView 'Table' View type